scandum/vton/README.md

 VTON (Virtual Terminal Object Notation)
 ---------------------------------------

-The VTON encodings draw inspiration from UTF-8, VT100, and TELNET.
+The VTON encoding draws inspiration from UTF-8, VT100, and TELNET.

 VTON uses Base252 encoding for binary data which is described here: